Luar77/Project-Remix-Texture-Pack/pack/README.md

 cube 360:
 - By Sharkcrome.
-- Clap Trap : Scanning Scanning Scanning...
+- Clap Trap from Borderlands.

 cube 361:
 - By ML500.